AryanParashar24/kgateway.dev/content/blog/securing-egress-traffic-with-kgateway-istio-ambien-mesh-and-kyverno-lfx-mentorship-blog.md

 ## Authorization rules for Ollama traffic

-With traffic flowing through ExtAuth we now define the actual rules Kyverno must evaluate.
-For this tutorial we require a positive confirmation header before any prompt reaches the external model.
-The Envoy AuthorizationPolicy below expresses that business rule using CEL expressions:
+With traffic flowing through ExtAuth now, you can define the actual rules Kyverno must evaluate.
+For this tutorial, set up a positive confirmation header before any prompt reaches the external model.
+The following Envoy AuthorizationPolicy expresses that business rule using CEL expressions:

 ```YAML
 kubectl apply -f - <<EOF